TinyMission/kara/README.md

 ## Views

-HTML views in Kara are created directly using Kotlin code.
+HTML views in Kara are created using a custom Kotlin DSL.
 Each view inherits from kara.view.HtmlView and looks like this:

     class Index() : HtmlView() {
         override fun render(context: ActionContext) {